A brief look back into beginnings of this group - from whence we came and the events that have led to where are today.

 In early 2020, the Covid-19 pandemic rocked the world, requiring AA to pivot and begin hosting meetings exclusively online in Zoom worldwide.
 Due to local restrictions on meeting in public, SML began meeting on Zoom in March of 2020.
 The 26th anniversary meeting was even hosted on Zoom!
 Online SML meetings continued through early 2021, when the group decided to begin hosting hybrid meetings, both in person, and broadcasting to those online through Zoom.

-In July of 2022, SML voted to move to The Atrium at 8204 Elmbrook Drive due to worries about the financial solvency of Central Commons, and our first meeting was held on August 7, 2022.
+In July of 2022, SML voted to move to Center 12 (formerly Lambda Center) at 8204 Elmbrook Drive.
+Our first meeting at Center 12 was held on August 7, 2023.

 On November 10, 2013, Sunday Morning Live had its first anniversary celebration for its 19th anniversary.
 Ilene W. from Los Angeles was the speaker; the group had a barbeque lunch and fellowship afterwards.
 The history of the group was read at this meeting for the first time.
 At the end of the history, a portion (with additions) of the AA pamphlet “A Member’s Eye View of Alcoholics Anonymous” was read: